UC-Berkeley-Extension/global/README.md

 For documentation on other commands available, see [The Build github documentation](https://github.com/palantirnet/the-build/blob/develop/docs/artifacts.md).
 A few notes:

-* You can deploy from any branch, and it will always be pushed to the `deploy` environment on Pantheon.
+* You can deploy from any branch, and it will always be pushed to the `master` environment on Pantheon.
 * If you want to spin up a new multisite environment on Pantheon, change the `remote_branch` target when running the build:
     - e.g. `phing artifact -D artifact.git.remote_branch=mytest` will create a `mytest` branch that can be accessed in the `Multisite` section of the Pantheon dashboard.
     - Note that Pantheon limits the branch name to *11 lowercase characters*.
 [See the Pantheon documentation for more information](https://pantheon.io/docs/multidev).
+    - Once your changes have been tested there, you can merge them to the `dev` server using the Pantheon dashboard.

 When the task finishes, visit the site at https://deploy-berkeleyglobal.pantheonsite.io/